santiagosayshey/DigiBrain/Dictionarry.md

 I'll see a LinkedIn / Facebook / Instagram post and think to myself - "Wow!
 This person really has their stuff together, I need to be more like them."
 That this person has ended up in this terrific new situation of growth and money and all these great things we want, simply because they are a better person than I am.

 But what I'm starting to understand, is that none of those things really matter.
 It's not actually on me to convince every single person on the planet that my project is good.
 What somebody else is doing with their life shouldn't influence how I go about living mine.
 None of those things matter, because I'm already doing the best I can, and that is enough.
 That's what I want people to take away from this post - if you're doing the best you can, then nothing else matters.

 Pat yourself on the back.
-Pat other people on the back too.
+Pat others on the back too.

 With that being said, I introduce Dictionarry.
 It's a self hosting companion ecosystem that aims to abstract complex audio / video concepts into quantifiable needs through objective, data driven configurations.

 - The database is the core of the project and contains all the user configurations and wiki articles
 	- Rather than using any traditional sql / nosql database, I opted for plain yml so that we could version control the configurations and let end users make custom changes that could be persisted.
-ACID compliance is built directly
 	- https://github.com/Dictionarry-Hub/database
 - The website acts as documentation for this database and allows users to interact with it to find their desired configurations.
 	- Using Next.js, we build a fully static website that can be rebuilt using incremental static regeneration whenever the database receives an update.